 Location in France

-We are Mike and Sue Spring, the owners of Domaine du Garinet, a small wine estate in the Cahors area of the beautiful Lot valley, in south-west France.
+Owned since 1994 by Mike and Sue Spring, Domaine du Garinet, is a small wine estate in the Cahors area of the beautiful Lot valley, in south-west France.

 Sue and Mike in the chai